rolandshoemaker/acme-onion/draft-shoemaker-acme-onion.md

 The client prepares for validation by constructing a Certificate Signing Request (CSR) [@!RFC2986].
 This CSR MUST contain two attributes, a caSigningNonce attribute containing the nonce provided in the challenge object, and a applicantSigningNonce attribute containing a random value picked by the client.
 This random value MUST have at least 64 bits of entropy.
 The CSR MUST be signed by the private key associated with the public key contained within the Onion address.

-The caSigningNonce and applicantSigningNonce attributes are defined as follows in [@!CABF-BR] Appendix F
+The caSigningNonce and applicantSigningNonce attributes are defined as follows in [@!CABF-BR] Appendix C

 ```
 cabf-caSigningNonce OBJECT IDENTIFIER ::= { cabf 41 }